minuz/full-integration-test-sample/readme.md

 The second key goal was to run the integration tests against a real database.
 Throughout my years of development, I often see teams creating a base database and creating backups and within the integration tests, restore this backup and run the tests against it.

-Althought it is a viable solution, it also carries a lot of effort to maintain the database, specially when the product is on active development of new functionalities and therefore, it's likely the database schema would have constant changes over time.
-This implies that every time there's a change on the db structure, one would have to upgrade the database, create a new backup file and modify possible changes on the initial seed data.
+Althought it is a viable solution, it also carries a lot of effort to maintain the database, specially when the product is on active development of new functionalities and therefore, it's likely to have many schema changes over time.
+As a consequence, every time there's a change on the db structure, one would have to upgrade the database, create a new backup file and handle changes on the initial seed data.

 We wanted to eliminate that!